georgekli/Capacitated-VRP/README.md

 # Capacitated-VRP
-Using GRASP to solve Capacitated VRP problem
+Using GRASP to solve Multi-Trip Capacitated VRP problem

 The problem is stated at problem.txt file where the lines state the following: